 There is absolutely no cooking required for this recipe and the preparation is so effortless with easy cleanup.
 Truly a life-saver for the busy days!
 This recipe is also vegan and vegetarian, and can be made gluten-free by using gluten-free soy sauce.

 What do I need to make Silken Tofu?

 This soft tofu recipe has to be one of the easiest recipes I’ve shared on the blog so far and calls for only a handful of ingredients that are commonly found in the pantry.
 Here is a list of ingredients you will need:

 - Silken tofu: I recommend using silken or soft tofu that is sold in a rectangular shape, and not the cylinder shape that is ideal for soups/stews.
 Firm or extra-firm silken tofu will also work, but it may not be as silky and delicate as the soft kind.

 - Green onion, garlic, and chili pepper: for the aromatics.
-I used Korean chili pepper in this recipe, but feel free to use any type of chili pepper and adjust it to taste.
-You can also skip the chili pepper entirely if you don’t prefer to add any spice.
+I used green chili peppers in this recipe, but feel free to use any type of chili pepper and adjust it to taste.
+You can also skip this entirely if you prefer the sauce to be mild.